Ice Lake Nodes¶

 These limits should be regarded as provisional and may be revised.

-You should find a template submission script modified for the icelake nodes at:
+You should find a symbolic link to an Icelake default job submission script modified for the icelake nodes in your home directory, called:

 This is set up for non-MPI jobs using icelake, but can be modified for other types of job.
 If you prefer to modify your existing job scripts, please see the following sections for guidance.

-Jobs not using MPI and requiring no more than 3380 MiB per cpu
+Jobs not using MPI and requiring no more than 3370 MiB per cpu¶

 In this case you should be able to simply specify the icelake partition to the -p sbatch directive, e.g.: